-- 2. In a large mixing bowl, beat the Fat with an electric mixer on medium to high speed for 30 seconds.
+- 2. In a large bowl, beat the Fat with a stand mixer or a handheld electric mixer on medium to high speed for 30 seconds.
 Add the Sugar, baking soda, Spice, and salt.
-Beat until combined, scraping the sides of the bowl occasionally.
+Beat until combined, scraping the sides of the bowl every once in a while.
 Beat in the eggs and Flavoring.
 Beat in as much of the Flour as you can with the mixer.
 Stir in any remaining Flour and the oats.
-If desired, add the Stir-Ins.
+Stir in your Stir-Ins, if desired.

-- 3. Drop the dough by rounded teaspoons, tablespoons, 1/4 cups, or cookie scoops on unbuttered baking sheets, spacing them 2 to 3 inches apart.
+- 3. Drop the dough by rounded teaspoons, tablespoons, or 1/4-cup measures on baking sheets, spacing them 2 to 3 inches apart.

-- 4. Bake for 8 to 10 minutes for rounded teaspoons or tablespoons or 12 to 14 minutes for 1/4-cup or cookie-scoop portions, or until cookies are lightly browned and centers appear set.
-Cool on cookie sheets for 2 minutes.
-Transfer cookies to a wire rack; cool to room temperature.
+- 4. Bake for 8 to 10 minutes for rounded teaspoons or tablespoons or 12 to 14 minutes for 1/4-cup or cookie-scoop portions, or until the cookies are lightly browned and the centers appear set.
+Cool on the baking sheets for 2 minutes.
+Transfer the cookies to a wire rack and let cool to room temperature.